 “The Bill is intended to support children’s rights by prohibiting the use of physical punishment, through removal of this defence.
 The intended effect of the Bill, together with an awareness-raising campaign and support for parents, is to bring about a further reduction in the use and tolerance of the physical punishment of children in Wales.”

 Britain is now the only country in the UK which has failed to consider legislation banning the smacking of children in a home setting.

-Within the UK, Ireland was the first state to implement legislation banning smacking (a term we dislike because it downplays child assault and battery), which it did in 2015.
+Ireland was the first state to ratify legislation banning smacking (a term we would like to see abolished too, because it downplays child assault and battery), which it did in 2015.

-Very many thanks to Professor Joan Durrant and the Global Initiative for sharing the development with Researching Reform.
+Many thanks to Professor Joan Durrant for sharing this development.